 Does your business need to evolve and adapt in the new economy?
 Unless you are always on the cutting edge of the business spectrum, then the answer is a definite yes.
 Evolution is essential in the “survival of the fittest” business world.
 You need to evolve with the times, adapting to changes within the consumer market and the industry you are involved in.
 You need to stay relevant in business or you will get left in the dust.

 Think about the current climate of the global economy after everything that has happened over the past few days.
 How many businesses local to you have shut their doors for good?
-According to statistics, around 9% of all businesses close each year.
-There are various reasons for this.
-Poor planning is one, as is an insufficient cash flow.
+According to recent statistics, around 9% of all businesses close each year around the world.
+There are various reasons for this unfortunate statistic.
+Poor planning is one reason, as is an insufficient cash flow.

 But underpinning most of the reasoning behind sales decline and business failure is this one simple fact: the business has failed to evolve with the times.
 They have lost their edge because they have failed to innovate.

 They have lost touch with what the consumer wants.
 They haven’t implemented new technologies.
 They haven’t broadened their services.
 In short, they have stayed the same; not moving, not changing, and not evolving.

 It is not only small business who suffer.
 Some of the bigger names in the business world have also failed to evolve with the times.

 Blockbuster failed because they didn’t count on the popularity of online streaming services.
 Polaroid went under because they didn’t buy into the booming digital market.

 Kodak suffered the same fate.
 They continued with dated business models, but as technology changed, the consumer lost interest in them.
 Xerox and Pitney Bowes are are treading down the same path in the declining printing space, albeit at a slower pace.

 What does this mean for you as an entrepreneur, startup founder, or business owner?
 It is simple: move with the times before you get left behind, as so many businesses have before you.